-Since Texas voters approved a constitutional amendment in 1991 as the state’s first form of legal gambling, the Texas Lottery has pretty much stood alone in that category.
+Since Texas voters approved a constitutional amendment in 1991 as the state’s first form of legal gambling, the Texas Lottery has pretty much stood alone as the state’s primary gambling option.

-Let’s run down how you can find information on the different games the lottery offers, the procedure to claim prizes, and how to buy lottery tickets.
+Let’s take a look at the many different games the Texas Lottery offers, the procedure to claim prizes, and how to buy lottery tickets.

 The Texas Lottery participates in the Multistate Lottery Corporation draw-style games.
 Those contests include the very popular Mega Millions and Powerball titles.
 You can buy tickets for the bi-weekly drawings at pretty much any lottery retailer in the state.

 These aren’t the only draw-style games available in Texas, however.
 The state’s lottery offers its own titles with regular drawings, some of which also carry significant jackpots.

 The chase of nine-figure jackpots creates a lot of publicity for multi-state draw games, but the catalog of draw-style games available only in Texas is actually much bigger.

 “Daily draws” for the Texas Lottery drawings actually happen six days a week, excluding Sundays.